 Coyote Wall

-This uniquely unshaded trail offers views the entire way up with a steady progression of wildflowers, including grass widow, prairie stars, yellow bells, camas lilies, and balsam root.
+This uniquely unshaded trail offers views the entire way up with a steady progression of wildflowers, including grass widows, prairie stars, yellow bells, camas lilies, and balsamroot.
 Share the approximately six-mile trail with mountain bikers and pups as you make your way to view the magnificent syncline wall.